Home Home Saudi Arabia & UAE Bypass Hormuz: Petroline Is Fully Restored-Update: Iran Drones...

 The Abu Dhabi Crude Oil Pipeline

-The Abu Dhabi Crude Oil Pipeline (ADCOP) runs from Abu Dhabi’s Habshan onshore fields to Fujairah on the Gulf of Oman, outside Hormuz.
+The Abu Dhabi Crude Oil Pipeline (ADCOP) runs from Abu Dhabi’s Habshan onshore fields to Fujairah on the Gulf of Oman, outside the Hormuz Strait.
 Operated by ADNOC and commissioned in 2012, the 360‑km pipeline has a capacity of about 1.5 to 1.8 million bpd.